Claire Donovan

 Claire Marie Donovan FSA RA FRHistS (née Baker; 12 February 1948 – 5 June 2019) was a British historian and academic.

 Career

 Donovan was educated in Oxford before studying an undergraduate degree in English and History of Art at the University of London.
 She gained a Postgraduate diploma from Somerville College, Oxford and a PhD from the University of East Anglia.
 Her PhD thesis, "The Early Development of the Illustrated Book of Hours in England, c.
 1240–1350," was filed in 1981.

 She was vice principal of Dartington College of Arts, an Honorary Research Fellow in the College of Humanities at the University of Exeter, a Council member of the Devon History Society, a Trustee of Poltimore House Trust and Chair of the South West Association of Preservation Trusts.

+Personal life

+In 1996, she married Colin Platt, a historian, archaeologist and academic.